mnpham2101/Projects/minhHttpServer/readme.md

     ssize_t bytesRead = recv(clientSocket, buffer, sizeof(buffer) - 1, 0);
     ```
     * The full HTTP message is stored into the buffer char array.
     * I define `parseRequest(std::string(buffer))` to extract information from the HTTP data.
 The most important information that I need to get from the HTTP message is on the first line.
 The first line is a substring, defined by the left position and right position.
-The right position is found by the end of the line, defined by `\r\n` characters.
+The right position is found by the end of the line, defined by `\r\n` (Carriage return and line feed) characters.
     ```
     rpos = request_string.find("\r\n", lpos);
     start_line = request_string.substr(lpos, rpos - lpos);